Owning A Skunk

 Are you considering owning a domestic skunk as a pet?
 They are certainly cute and adorable aren’t they?
 Babies especially will tug at your heartstrings.
 They know all the right things to do to get you to take them home with you.
 It is up to you to decide if adding a skunk is the right choice for you.
 You need to carefully consider whether you want to add a baby skunk, which requires more care and training than an adult, or to adopt a slightly older rescue skunk that has already gone through the “baby” stage.
 Our goal is to give you the information necessary to make the right decision.
 Only you can decide if a domestic skunk is right for you, your family, and the skunk.
 Here are a few basic facts about the domestic skunk.

-• Skunks do not go into full hibernation but some do get less active in the winter months.
-They are nocturnal by habit but get used to your schedule and will be more active during the times you are active.
+They are nocturnal by habit but adapt to your schedule and will be more active during the times you are active.

 Some of the other things to consider before adopting or purchasing a skunk are legality, veterinary care/costs, proper environment, your future plans, and other pets.